Did You Know That We Are an Oregon Benefit Company?

 Mountain Rose Herbs employees participating in riverside habitat restoration.

-Many thanks to the extraordinary staff at Mountain Rose Herbs, our vendors, and our customers who have helped make us an herbs, health, and harmony company since 1987.
+Many thanks to the extraordinary staff at Mountain Rose Herbs, our vendors, and our customers who have allowed us to reach these mighty goals year after year.

 Want more on how we help our planet and community?